Xgħajra

 Xgħajra (Ix-Xgħajra) is a small village in the Port Region of Malta.
 It is located on the coast, about halfway between Valletta and Marsaskala.
 Its local football club is known as the Xgħajra Tornadoes F.C.
 Contrary to popular belief, it has no relation to the Gozitan village Xagħra.

-Its population stood at 1,732 in March 2014.
+The population of Xgħajra was 2,440 in July 2024.
+This included 1,351 males and 1,089 females; 1,820 Maltese nationals and 620 foreign nationals.

 Local Council

 The current local council members are: